 During the spring semester 2019, Professor Douglas Noonan will be a visiting research scholar in the Program of Philosophy, Politics, and Economics at Virginia Tech.
+During his time at Virginia Tech, Professor Noonan will also be associated with the Center for Humanities.

 Douglas Noonan is a Professor in the School of Public and Environmental Affairs at Indiana University – Purdue University Indianapolis.
 His research focuses on a variety of policy and economics issues related to the urban environment, neighborhood dynamics, and quality-of-life.
 His research has been sponsored by a variety of organizations (e.g., National Science Foundation, Environmental Protection Agency, Lincoln Institute of Land Policy, National Endowment for the Arts) on topics like policy adoption, environmental risks, energy, air quality, spatial modeling, green urban revitalizations, and cultural economics.
 Noonan earned his Ph.D. in public policy at the University of Chicago.